 Our swear jar holds all our ugliness, out in the open, in the middle of our kitchen table during Lent.

-Lent is a time that is celebrated and honored in New Iberia as well as many other cities and towns throughout Acadiana.
-From local restaurants promoting seafood specials and area churches and organizations holding fish-fry Fridays, we celebrate Lent with seafood and prayer in New Iberia.
-While we enjoy the crawfish boils with our family and friends, local families also tend to practice the art of sacrifice and give up some of the things we enjoy as a practice of sacrifice and prepare for the Easter holiday.
+Lent is a time that is celebrated by families throughout New Iberia, Abbeville, Breaux Bridge, and Morgan City as locals wrap of the festivites of Mardi Gras.
+From local restaurants promoting seafood specials and area churches and organizations holding fish-fry Fridays, many of us celebrate Lent with seafood and prayer in New Iberia.
+While we enjoy the crawfish boils with our family and friends, local families also tend to practice the art of sacrifice and give up some of the things we enjoy and prepare for the Easter season.

 Each time we caught ourselves or someone else in the family saying something unkind or negative to another person, we called out "Swear Jar!" and then that person would write there name on a small slip of paper and place it in the jar.
 The goal was to of course be the one who had the least pieces of paper with their names in the jar.
 We even took it a step further, and if you caught yourself saying or thinking something unkind to yourself, you were to add a slip to the jar.